fll-pigeons/gamechangers/docs/AltProgLangs.md

 ### Nice to have:
 * Virtual Robot Simulator
 * Block Based with simple translation to text based language (e.g. Blockly code that generates MicroPython)
+* Introduce kids to programming a real language
 * integration with Github (for version control)

 ## Official Lego EV3 programming environments